paultcochrane/blog-travis-ci-com/_posts/2015-03-09-travisci-supports-rgsoc.md

 Summer of Code happen.
 Some of the participating projects include: Rails, Sinatra, Rubinius, Bundler, Ruby Documentation, RailsAdmin, Lotus, and Ruby Object Mapper.

+And Rails Girls Summer of Code works: over 90% of their alumnis are now working in a technology related position, most of them as developers.

 We think that is amazing work from an amazing community!